 mxbmrp3

-A customizable, open-source HUD plugin for MX Bikes displaying real-time race information and telemetry.
+A customizable, open-source HUD plugin for MX Bikes and GP Bikes displaying real-time race information and telemetry.

-MXBMRP3 HUD Screenshot Example HUD layout showing standings, map, telemetry, and widgets.
+MXBMRP3 HUD Screenshot Example HUD layouts.
 All elements are fully customizable.

 Features